Construction Law Survival Manual

 You also know that it is important to qualify each project where you will supply labor or materials.
 You need to know whether each project is financially viable.
 You need the identity of the owner, general contractor and other players.
 You need to evaluate your mechanic’s lien and payment bond rights to determine whether you are a secured creditor or unsecured creditor on each project.
 This type of project information is also important in order to identify assets for judgment enforcement.
 Even if you do not have mechanic’s lien or payment bond rights, every project where you delivered labor or materials may be an account receivable of your judgment debtor that you can attach through garnishment.

 A creditor that already has asset information will be able to move faster and at a lower cost to enforce their judgment.
 It is often necessary, however, to perform an asset search.
 This is not legal work and can be performed by the client or any number of commercial services that are cheaper than an attorney.
 Commercial Internet-based services can be very effective at identifying assets at a very low cost.
 Various private investigators will perform this service, normally at an hourly rate.
-Examples of Internet search engines and private investigators are shown in the Skip Tracers and Asset Information (Appendix 36).

 Most cities and counties have tax assessment information on the Internet.
 Personal property tax assessments will identify the vehicles a debtor has registered in the county.
 Real estate tax assessments will identify real property.
 Most counties have search engines on their tax assessment roles that can search by owner name or by property address.
-There are also national databases on the Internet, some of which are listed in the Skip Tracers and Asset Information (Appendix 36).

 Most state Department of Motor Vehicles will provide motor vehicle and lien information, including the Virginia Division of Motor Vehicles.
 You must qualify for information from the Virginia DMV, however.
 Most legitimate businesses would qualify to get this information but must go through an application process.